- Dagfa School Nottingham

 - W www.dagfaschool.notts.sch.uk

-- A mainstream independent school for pupils aged from 3 to 16
+- An independent school for boys and girls aged from 3 to 16.

 - Boarding: No